nipy/nipype/doc/users/config_file.rst

 	How detailed the logs regarding workflow should be (possible values:
 	``INFO`` and ``DEBUG``; default value: ``INFO``) *utils_level*
-	How detailed the logs regarding nipype utils like file operations (for example overwriting warning) or the resource profiler should be (possible values: ``INFO`` and ``DEBUG``; default value:
+	How detailed the logs regarding nipype utils, like file operations (for example overwriting warning) or the resource profiler, should be (possible values: ``INFO`` and ``DEBUG``; default value:
 	``INFO``)
 *interface_level*